Turkish Baths are not a new phenomena. According to Wikipedia, Turkish Baths:

-Al Hammam Turkish Baths are located in Chania, Crete and in the Plaka district of Athens.
-Actually, more towards the Anafiotika area of Athens, literally under the Acropolis, so imagine the views from the rooftop terrace where one can sip tea and eat Turkish treats after your experience?
+Al Hammam Turkish Baths are also located in Chania, Crete and in the Plaka district of Athens.
+Actually, more towards the Anafiotika neighbourhood, literally under the Acropolis, so imagine the views from the rooftop terrace where one can sip tea and eat Turkish treats after your experience?
 It’s literally a 100 metre walk from the museum Bath House of the Winds.

-They offer a variety of packages and treatments that can be found on their website here.
-The one hour experience the Travel Bloggers Greece were offered was called the Al Hammam.
+They offer a variety of packages and treatments that can be found on their website.
+The one hour experience I had was called the Al Hammam.
 This included:

 - 30 minutes sitting in the Hammam followed by;

 - 15 minute body exfoliation with a kese glove

 - 15 minute olive soap bubble massage

 Imagine how you felt coming out of that!
 Afterwards, you could sit on the terrace with those magnificent Acropolis views I mentioned, sipping tea and eating treats.
 But I’m getting ahead of myself.